 - If you compress a video heavily, you lose a lot of information, and the visual quality reduces.

-- If you compress lightly, then the file size is big, but the video quality is excellent.
+- If you compress a video lightly, the file size is big, but the quality is great.

 This is called the rate-distortion tradeoff in video compression.